 With the belief he had been blacklisted by the NCB, he asked for a 200.00 baht credit loan.

 After a phone conversation with the criminal, Mr Yodrak was sure he talked to a bank official.

 “He was so smooth,” the man said regarding the criminal.
 “He asked me to transfer 6,500 baht as a documentation fee and then 60,000 baht.”

 With the money transferred, he was promised that the desired loan will be put into his bank account within two hours.
 He was left to hold only a promise though.

 Mr Yodrak declared: “I called him, but he could not be reached.”

-The swindlers don't always get away.
-In what Mr Chainarong is concerned, the investigation took only 4 days.
+The swindlers don’t always get away.
+In what Mr Chainarong is concerned about, the investigation took only 4 days.
 The inspector of Sub-Division 1, Pol Maj Phanumas Sangons, declared they managed to track the suspect from his online messages.
-He made the mistake of linking his Facebook page, and was caught shortly after getting the information.
+He made the mistake of linking his Facebook page and was caught shortly after getting the information.

 Pol Maj Phanumas gives the advice of not dealing with middlemen when coming down to bank business.
 The best possible way is by going directly to the bank.